top of page

 A view of the BLUE HORIZON, the KRITI I and the PANAGIA TINOU together in Piraeus.

-By continuing to move towards the exit of the port of Piraeus, I could now see the E8 gate, which is were ships serving the Saronic Gulf dock.
-There, I saw the great IONIS of Ionis Ferries, which was on the Piraeus-Aegina-Methana-Poros line for the first time in her career.
+By continuing to move towards the exit of the port of Piraeus, I could now see the E8 gate, which is where ships serving the Saronic Gulf dock.
+There, I saw the great IONIS of Ionis Ferries, which was operating on the Piraeus-Aegina-Methana-Poros line for the first time in her career.
 Before that, under Tyrogalas Ferries (which has been operating as Ionis Ferries since 2015), she was an established ferry on the Ionian Sea, serving the Kyllini-Zakynthos line and the Kyllini-Kefalonia line with tremendous success from 1993 to 2015, before coming to the Saronic Gulf.

 The FLYINGCAT 1 is seen resting in Piraeus.
 Built in 1991, she has spent the entirety of her career on the Saronic Gulf, although she served different operators.
 These included Ceres Flying Dolphins (1991-1999) which introduced the 'Flyingcat' brandname, which was continued by the ship's subsequent operators Minoan Flying Dolphins/Hellas Flying Dolphins (1999-2005), before they became known as Hellenic Seaways in 2005.
 The FLYINGCAT 1 is currently the high speed craft with the most experience in the Greek coastal service, if we exclude hydrofoils and inactive high speed craft.

 As we were leaving Piraeus, I saw a tiny ship preparing to enter the port.
-It was the GEORGIOS BROUFAS of Broufas Vessels, which is a small ship connecting Piraeus with Salamina in 45 minutes.
+It was the GEORGIOS BROUFAS of Broufas Vessels, which is a small passenger ship connecting Piraeus with Salamina in just 45 minutes.
 She has been operating under that capacity since she was built in 1997.

 I stayed in the outdoor area for the entire trip, as it was the first time I would see the Cyclades with my own eyes.
-While traveling, we passed by the NORWEGIAN JADE of Norwegian Cruise Lines, which had also left Piraeus.
+While traveling, we passed by the NORWEGIAN JADE of Norwegian Cruise Lines, which had also just left Piraeus.

 After an hour, sunset began.
-We had passed by Kea and were a few minutes away from Syros.
+We had passed by Kea and we were a few minutes away from Syros.

 The island of Syros seen right in front of us.